gatsbyjs/homepage-starters/plugins/datocms-plugin/docs/adding-a-blog.md

 ### Errors after making changes to the schema

-If you've made changes to the `gatsby-node.js` file or changes to the Sanity data model, clear the Gatsby cache before running the develop server:
+If you've made changes to the `gatsby-node.js` file or changes to the DatoCMS data model, clear the Gatsby cache before running the develop server:

 ```sh
 yarn clean && yarn start